 - Downtown Campus

-- Math 1 (1st Semester, Re-take test at the end of semester break)
+- Mathematics 1 (1st Semester, Re-take test at the end of winter semester break)

 - Management Science (1st Semester, Re-take test in the 2nd Semester)